opalsecurity/terraform-provider-opal/docs/resources/owner.md

 ### Optional

 - `access_request_escalation_period` (Number) The amount of time (in minutes) before the next reviewer is notified.
-Use 0 to remove escalation policy.
+By default, there is no escalation policy.
 - `description` (String) A description of the owner.

 ### Read-Only